 Primary and alternative paths

-- Identify the actual number of physical devices that are configured on the system and a specific logical device that is associated with them.
-Only one logical device is labeled the primary path for each physical device.
-However, many (multiple) logical devices can be labeled as an alternative path for the same device.
+- Be able to identify the actual number of physical devices that are configured on the system and a specific logical device that is associated with them.
+Only one logical device is labeled as the primary path for each physical device.
+However, many (multiple) logical devices can be labeled as an alternative path for the same devices.

 - Provide information about which logical devices configured on the system have path failover support enabled.